huggingface/hub-docs/docs/hub/index.md

 After you've explored a few Spaces (take a look at our [Space of the Week!](https://huggingface.co/spaces)), dive into the [**Spaces documentation**](./spaces-overview) to learn all about how you can create your own Space.

 ## Organizations

 Companies, universities and non-profits are an essential part of the Hugging Face community!
 The Hugging Face Hub offers [**Organizations**](./organizations), which can be used to group accounts and manage datasets, models, and Spaces.
+Educators can also create collaborative organizations for students using [Hugging Face for Classrooms](https://huggingface.co/classrooms).
 An organization's repositories will be featured on the organization’s page and every member of the organization will have the ability to contribute to the repository.
 In addition to conveniently grouping all of an organization's work, the Hub allows admins to set roles to [**control access to repositories**](./organizations-security), and manage their organization's [subscription](https://huggingface.co/pricing).

 [Explore existing organizations](https://huggingface.co/organizations), create a new organization [here](https://huggingface.co/organizations/new), and then visit the [**Organizations documentation**](./organizations) to learn more.